FC Universitatea Cluj: History

-In the summer of 2012, Florian Walter left "U" Cluj and becoming the owner of Petrolul Ploiești.
+In the summer of 2012, Florian Walter left "U" Cluj and became the owner of Petrolul Ploiești.
 Together with his departure, most valuable players left also the club and signed with the team from Ploiești.
-Left without the main financier Alb-Negrii attempted to form a squad of competitive players with little money.
+Left without the main financier, Alb-Negrii attempted to form a squad of competitive players with little money.
 In February 2013 club debts grew worrying and "U" went into insolvency.

 Despite all the financial problems the team saved from relegation, finishing 12th at the end of 2012–13 season.

-In the spring of 2013 Florian Walter announced that he will return at "U" Cluj.
-At the end of the 2012–13 season a new problem shaken the already disturbed environment of "U" Cluj.
-License committee refused to license the club for the 2013–14 Liga I season and decided to relegate it to Liga II. Șepcile Roșii contest the decision at CAS and won, assuring his presence in the next season of Liga I. 2013–14 season it would once again be one without claims for "U" due to financial problems that the club had, also Florian Walter no longer seemed interested in investing too much in the team.
-With all the problems Studenții managed again to save from relegation, finishing 11th.2014–15 Liga I season was a reorganization one, 6 teams relegated instead of 4, in attempt to reduce Liga I teams from 18 to 14.
-"U" Cluj struggled with its few resources until the very end, but at the end of the season the club was placed on 15th position and relegated to Liga II after its 5-year spell in Liga I.
+In the spring of 2013 Florian Walter announced that he would return at "U" Cluj.
+At the end of the 2012–13 season a new problem shook the already disturbed environment of "U" Cluj.
+The license committee refused to license the club for the 2013–14 Liga I season and decided to relegate it to Liga II. Șepcile Roșii contested the decision at CAS and won, assuring their presence in the next season of Liga I. 2013–14 season it would once again be one without claims for "U" due to financial problems that the club had.
+Also Florian Walter no longer seemed interested in investing too much in the team.
+With all the problems Studenții managed again to save from relegation, finishing 11th.

+The 2014–15 Liga I season was a reorganization one, with six teams relegated instead of four, in an attempt to reduce Liga I teams from 18 to 14.
+"U" Cluj struggled with its few resources until the very end, but at the end of the season the club was placed on 15th position and relegated to Liga II after its five-year spell in Liga I.

 The relegation in the Liga II was a real disaster for "U"'s already shaky financial situation.
-The club made a squad full of young players from the academy hoping that through the ambition of the young players and a miracle the team will promote back in Liga I after only one season of Liga II.
-That was the only solution for saving the club, which was at that moment in insolvency for 2 years and a half and with an owner, Florian Walter, present only as a name in the papers, without investing in the club anyway and also being in international tracking for tax evasion and money laundering.
+The club made a squad full of young players from the academy hoping that through the ambition of the young players and a miracle the team would promote back in Liga I after only one season of Liga II.
+That was the only solution for saving the club, which was at that moment in insolvency for two and a half years and with an owner, Florian Walter, present only as a name in the papers, without investing in the club anyway and also being in international tracking for tax evasion and money laundering.